 Once you receive feedback, it’s vital that you thank the customer for it.
 Customers want to see the fruits of their labor, so if you do end up implementing the feedback that your customer provided, let them know!
 Whether it’s an update to your software or a new line of products, be sure that the customers who inspired those decisions are the first to know.

 While we have outlined the importance of having multiple support channels available to your customers, there’s one form of support we didn’t cover: self-service support.
 According to a report by Aspect Software, 73% of customers want to solve issues on their own.
 And that’s where self-service resources come in.
+Integrating the best ticketing system can help streamline self-service support, ensuring customers can find answers to their questions with ease.

 FAQ and Q&A pages are easy to create and implement on your website.
 Simply organize all of the questions your support team is asked most frequently, type up an easy-to-understand answer to those questions, and create a specific page on your site that compiles it all.